EliteLabyrinth/Python-games/README.md

-# Some Games Using Pygame
+# Some 2D-Games Using Pygame

 A repository of some 2D games